 Other Comments

 Saginaw Bay, as well as the entire watershed of the Upper Midwest, is either in drought stages or, in some cases, severe drought.
-As water levels continue to recede this fall, be sure to have a plan in place when you go out on the bay or Great Lakes, and be sure of where you are navigating, as many hunters are discovering sand flats where there was once water, boulders, and other hazards.
-While the lower water levels of the Wiscoggin Drain have been challenging at times for pumping water into our zones and fields, staff have been extremely attentive to northerly wind days and have capitalized on running pumps around the clock to ensure we can provide as much water and quality hunting as possible this season.
+As water levels continue to recede this fall, be sure to have a plan in place when heading out on the bay or Great Lakes.
+Be aware of where you are navigating, as many hunters are discovering sand flats, boulders, and other hazards where there was once water.
+While the lower water levels of the Wiscoggin Drain have made it challenging at times to pump water into our zones and fields, staff have been extremely attentive to northerly wind days and have capitalized on running pumps around the clock to ensure we can provide as much water and quality hunting as possible this season.